ericpan64/ericpan64.github.io/app/static/writing/essays/2025-6_FancyRugEffect.md

-# The Fancy Rug Dilemma
+# The Fancy Rug Effect

 > This essay goes over what I'll call the "Fancy Rug Effect" (as means improve, abstract concepts gain value over practical ones) and its corresponding dilemma (as abstract reasoning improves, abstract problems get favored over practical ones).
 This is an old idea in psychology relating to [Maslow's hierarchy of needs](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs), though hopefully this modern twist makes it more interesting and maybe less... fancy.